carlclone/mit-6.824-2020/README.md

 - [ ] Lab3 KV Raft
-  - [ ] Part 3A KV Client/Server
+  - [x] Part 3A KV Client/Server
     - [x] TestBasic3A
     - [x] TestConcurrent3A
     - [x] TestUnreliable3A
     - [x] TestUnreliableOneKey3A
     - [x] TestOnePartition3A
-    - [ ] TestManyPartitionsOneClient3A
+    - [x] TestManyPartitionsOneClient3A
-    - [ ] TestManyPartitionsManyClients3A
+    - [x] TestManyPartitionsManyClients3A
-    - [ ] TestPersistOneClient3A
+    - [x] TestPersistOneClient3A
-    - [ ] TestPersistConcurrent3A
+    - [x] TestPersistConcurrent3A
-    - [ ] TestPersistConcurrentUnreliable3A
+    - [x] TestPersistConcurrentUnreliable3A
-    - [ ] TestPersistPartition3A
+    - [x] TestPersistPartition3A
-    - [ ] TestPersistPartitionUnreliable3A
+    - [x] TestPersistPartitionUnreliable3A
-    - [ ] TestPersistPartitionUnreliableLinearizable3A
+    - [x] TestPersistPartitionUnreliableLinearizable3A
   - [ ] Part 3B Log Compaction
+    - [ ] TestSnapshotSize3B
+    - [ ] TestSnapshotRecover3B
+    - [ ] TestSnapshotRecoverManyClients3B
+    - [ ] TestSnapshotUnreliable3B
+    - [ ] TestSnapshotUnreliableRecover3B
+    - [ ] TestSnapshotUnreliableRecoverConcurrentPartition3B
+    - [ ] TestSnapshotUnreliableRecoverConcurrentPartitionLinearizable3B

 - [ ] Lab4 Sharded KV
   - [ ] Part 4A